hanxiaomax/Learncpp_CN/docs/8-6-Typedefs-and-type-aliases.md

 For this reason, type aliases should be used primarily in cases where there is a clear benefit to code readability or code maintenance.
 This is as much of an art as a science.
 Type aliases are most useful when they can be used in many places throughout your code, rather than in fewer places.

-Best practice
+!!! success "最佳实践"

 	Use type aliases judiciously, when they provide a clear benefit to code readability or code maintenance.